Wedding Photography at De Courceys Manor, Cardiff

 Guest Accommodation at De Courceys Manor

-As well as the Bridal Apartment/Pamper & Prep Suite there are 9 cottages in the grounds (7 double and 2 family) for guests that need to stay overnight.
+As well as the Bridal Apartment/Pamper & Prep Suite there are 9 cottages in the grounds (7 double and 2 families) for guests that need to stay overnight.

-It’s not a hotel in the traditional sense, so this is really helpful for those that live a distance away and guests that want to drink.
+It’s not a hotel in the traditional sense, so this helps those who live a distance away and guests who want to drink.
 Breakfast is available the following morning too!

 The Function Suites

-There are 2 function suites at de Courceys.
+There are two function suites at De Courceys.
 Wedding parties may use one or both.
-I’ve photographed a wedding there which used one suite for the ceremony and meal, and the other for the evening entertainment and dancing.
-This minimises the time needed to transition from the daytime to evening events and works really well.
+I’ve photographed a wedding there that used one suite for the ceremony and meal.
+The other for the evening entertainment and dancing, minimalising the time needed to transition from the daytime to evening events and works well.